 8. Grisaia no Kajitsu

-It doesn't get any more exclusive than this!
+It doesn't get any more unique than this!
 Grisaia no Kaijutsu isn’t your standard HRM anime with all the regular tropes and usual elements.
 For one, this anime is in the psychological genre (a rarity for HRM).
-Also, it's packed with thrills, serious developments, and a ton of suspense — all qualities that make this one exceptional and different from others.
-It manages to both contain some of the essential elements of an HRM show with it's psychological genre.
+Also, it's packed with thrills, serious developments, and a ton of suspense—all qualities that make this one exceptional and different from others.
+It manages to both contain some of the essential elements of a HRM show and a psychological thriller.
 It's marvelously tied together.

-The story takes place at a special school that’s dedicated in reforming the "bad apples."
+The story takes place at a special school that’s dedicated to reforming students who are bad apples.
 There, we'll meet five female students with lives each holding terrible and regrettable secrets.
-Up until now, everyone attending the school is female.
+Up until now, everyone attending the school was female.
 But then, one day, a male student comes in to join the class with them.
-Despite everyone having dark secrets of their own, the new student, Kazami Yuuji, might just have the most controversial secret and darkest past of them all.
+Despite everyone having dark secrets of their own, the new student Kazami Yuuji might just have the most controversial secret and darkest past of them all.

 Grisaia no Kajitsu - Trailer